KATHMANDU CONFERENCE, PART ONE.

 The trade in donkey skins

-One of the most disturbing presentations at the AfA conference was the one given by Alex Mayers from the UK-based Donkey Sanctuary, which runs programmes in forty countries.
+One of the most disturbing presentations at the AfA conference was the one given by Alex Mayers from The Donkey Sanctuary, which is based in the UK and runs programmes in forty countries.

 Mayers talked about the horrors of the donkey skin trade.
 The sanctuary staff first heard about the trade in Africa.